JohanOhlin/divingintoazure/_posts/2019-11-19-deploying-worker-service-to-kubernetes.markdown

 - **successThreshold** - Number of consecutive successful calls needed after a failed one before it's classified as successful again.
 Default is 1 and liveness probe needs 1 to work properly.
 - **failureThreshold** - Number of consecutive failed calls needed until it's classified as failed and Kubernetes will restart the container.
 Default is 3.

-Many of these values are working fine for us, but not all.
+Many of these values are working fine for us by default, but not all.
 As described in the previous article, a Worker Service is locking the thread until an async/await is reached.
 During this time, no response will be given on the health endpoint.
 The value for `timeoutSeconds X failureThreshold` needs to be set to a value that is safe considering how often the thread will be released for the health endpoint.
 This makes these settings highly individual per worker service.

 Another value you might need to adjust is the `initialDelaySeconds` in case your worker service takes some time to start up.